 - Referring the matter back to the EO and/or a new investigator with specific instructions for further action.

-- Affirming the sanction imposed by the dean of students;
+- Affirming the sanction imposed by the Community Standards Office;

-- Reversing or modifying the sanction imposed by the dean of students;
+- Reversing or modifying the sanction imposed by the Community Standards Office;

-- Referring the sanctioning decision back to the dean of students and/or a new individual with the authority to impose sanctions on students with specific instructions for further action.
+- Referring the sanctioning decision back to the Community Standards Office and/or a new individual with the authority to impose sanctions on students with specific instructions for further action.